System configuration for GPU operation

 Configuration of the GPU operation mode

-You can put NVIDIA® GPUs into so-called TCC mode and thus reserve all of the GPU's computing resources for computing tasks such as AI model inference.
+You can set NVIDIA® GPUs to what is known as TCC (Tesla Compute Cluster) mode, thereby reserving all of the GPU’s computing resources for computational tasks, such as the inference of an AI model.

 What is the TCC mode?

-The NVIDIA® TCC mode (Tesla Compute Cluster) is a special operation mode for NVIDIA® GPUs in which the graphics output is disabled in order to optimize the GPU exclusively for computing tasks.
+The NVIDIA® TCC mode is a special operation mode for NVIDIA® GPUs in which the graphics output is disabled in order to optimize the GPU exclusively for computing tasks.

 Note: Many CPUs are equipped with an integrated GPU (iGPU) so that a connected monitor can still be used despite TCC mode being enabled.
 This applies, for example, to the IPCs of the C6043 series.